Psychological testing: Clinical tests

-Clinical tests like the MMPI are also norm-referenced, with 50 the middlemost score on a symptom subscale such as the Depression scale and 60 a score that places the individual one standard deviation above the mean for the symptom scale.
+Many large-scale clinical tests are normed.
+For example, scores on the MMPI are rescaled such that 50 is the middlemost score on the MMPI Depression scale and 60 is a score that places the individual one standard deviation above the mean for depressive symptoms; 40 represents a symptom level that is one standard deviation below the mean.

 Criterion-referenced

 A criterion-referenced test is an achievement test in a specific knowledge domain.
 An individual's performance on the test is compared to a criterion.
 Test-takers are not compared to each other.
 A passing score, i.e., the criterion performance, is established by the teacher or an educational institution.
 Criterion-referenced tests are part and parcel of mastery based education.

 Direct observation

-Psychological assessment can involve the observation of people as they complete activities.
+Psychological assessment can involve the observation of people as they engage in activities.
 This type of assessment is usually conducted with families in a laboratory or at home.
 Sometimes the observation can involve children in a classroom or the schoolyard.
 The purpose may be clinical, such as to establish a pre-intervention baseline of a child's hyperactive or aggressive classroom behaviors or to observe the nature of parent-child interaction in order to understand a relational disorder.
 Time sampling methods are also part of direct observational research.
 The reliability of observers in direct observational research can be evaluated using Cohen's kappa.

 The Parent-Child Interaction Assessment-II (PCIA) is an example of a direct observation procedure that is used with school-age children and parents.
 The parents and children are video recorded playing at a make-believe zoo.
 The Parent-Child Early Relational Assessment is used to study parents and young children and involves a feeding and a puzzle task.
 The MacArthur Story Stem Battery (MSSB) is used to elicit narratives from children.
 The Dyadic Parent-Child Interaction Coding System-II tracks the extent to which children follow the commands of parents and vice versa and is well suited to the study of children with Oppositional Defiant Disorders and their parents.